Building Permit Requirements for Swimming Pools

 The provisions of this section shall control the design of barriers for swimming pools, spas, and hot tubs.
 These design controls are intended to provide protection against potential drowning and near-drowning by restricting access to swimming pools, spas and hot tubs.

 Barriers, such as fences, are required around swimming pools, hot tubs and spas.
 This includes both fixed and portable units, including pre-formed or inflatable pools.
 The only exception is when a swimming pool is not able to contain more than twenty-four (24) inches of water.
+Hot tubs and spas are exempt from the barrier if equipped with a safety cover complying with the ASTM F1346 safety standard.

 The Residential Code of New York State and the Building Code of New York State regulate the construction parameters of barriers.
 Several options are available.

-meet the requirements of Section AG105 of the Residential Code of New York State.
+barriers shall meet the requirements of Section AG105 of the Residential Code of New York State.

-2. For above-ground pools, the side wall can be used as part of the barrier as long as the walls are 48
+2. For above-ground pools, spas and hot tubs, the side wall can be used as part of the barrier as long

-inches above the ground and the access ladder is secured.
-A barrier can be placed on top of the
+as the walls are 48 inches above the ground and the access ladder is secured.
+A barrier can be

-pool if it does not quite meet the 48 inch requirement by itself.
+placed on top of the pool, spa or hot tub if it does not quite meet the 48 inch requirement by itself.

 3. When the wall of a building serves as the barrier, or a portion thereof, a power operated top can be

-Pool gates and folding ladders do need to be locked when unsupervised.
+Spa or hot tub covers, pool gates and folding ladders do need to be locked when unsupervised.
 This needs to be achieved by a key, combination, or child-proof lock.

 NOTE: Although the self-set or quick-set swimming pool (not rigid metal walls) has a 48 inch wall or greater, it does not obstruct access because it is not rigid and therefore does not meet the requirements of section AG105.2 of Appendix G of the Residential Code of New York State (RCNYS) as a barrier.
 The wall can easily be deflected by a child who grabs the top inflated ring.